SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-app-central.md

 ---
 id: automation-service-app-central
-title: App Central for the Automation Service
+title: App Central in the Automation Service
 sidebar_label: App Central
 description: Learn how to use App Central to get new applications and tools.
 ---